Trailbl4z3r/Trailbl4z3r.github.io/projectcybersec.md

 ### Puzzles

-Here are two puzzles that are shared by me for recruitment purpose.
+Here are two puzzles that were shared by me for recruitment purpose.

 #### Puzzle 1